caligin/caligin.github.io/_posts/2021-06-20-building-a-mtg-server-ft-kubernetes.md

 ```

 The output is a big base64 encoded blob that we can copypaste right into a GitHub Actions Secret called `KUBE_CONFIG`.
 Now that we have this in place, the plan is reasonably simple: extend our GHA workflow to create a k8s `Deployment`, wait for its rollout and rollback if it fails.
-All of this in a separate job from the build steps at least - otherwise a build failure risks to trigger a rollback (at least, the way I'm doing it on fail with a `if: ${{ failure() }}` condition, which is job-scoped).
+All of this in a separate job from the build steps at least - otherwise a build failure risks to trigger a rollback (at least, the way I'm doing it on fail with a `if: ${{page.ocb}} failure() }}` condition, which is job-scoped).

 ```yml
   deploy: